zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 ### Multi-task approach

 I would like to test the hypothesis that learning multiple tasks results in a better model.
 The easiest way to test that is to train a model to both do the ARC challenges and to generate new inputs.
+This experiment doesn't need new data, so we could test the hypothesis quickly.

 ### Examples to code approach